edrethardo/banano/README.md

 # What is Shitcoin?
-Shitcoin is designed to be a feeless, instant, high throughput cryptocurrency for apes with diamond Hands.
+Shitcoin is designed to be a feeless, instant, high throughput cryptocurrency for apes with diamond hands.

 ### Key features
 * Shitcoin utilizes everything Banano uses but is managed by real apes.